klovaaxel/TypeContractor/README.md

 # TypeContractor

 Looks at one or more assemblies containing contracts and translates to TypeScript interfaces and enums

 ## Goals

 1. Take one or more assemblies and reflect to find relevant types and their dependencies that should get a TypeScript definition published.

 2. Perform replacements on the names to strip away prefixes

-   `Hogia.SalaryService.Common` is unnecessary to have in the output path.
+   `MyCompany.SystemName.Common` is unnecessary to have in the output path.
+   We
-   We can strip the common prefix and get `api/Modules/Absence/AbsenceRequest.ts` instead of `api/Hogia/SalaryService/Common/Modules/Absence/AbsenceRequest.ts`.
+   can strip the common prefix and get `api/Modules/MyModule/SomeRequest.ts` instead of `api/MyCompany/SystemName/Common/Modules/MyModule/SomeRequest.ts`.

 3. Map custom types to their TypeScript-friendly counterparts if necessary.

-   For example, SalaryService has a custom `Money` type that maps down to `number`.
+   For example, say your system has a custom `Money` type that maps down to `number`.
 If we don't configure that manually, it will create the `Money` interface, which only contains `amount` as a `number`.
-That's both cumbersome to work with, as well as *wrong*, since the BFF will serialize `Money` as a `number`.
+That's both cumbersome to work with, as well as *wrong*, since the serialization will (most likely) serialize `Money` as a `number`.

 ## Setup and configuration